 consHigher premiums than some competitors

-AKC provides the best pet insurance for dogs with pre-existing conditions, covering curable and incurable conditions after a year of continuous enrollment.
+AKC offers the best pet insurance for dogs with pre-existing conditions, covering both curable and incurable conditions after a year of continuous enrollment.
+Premiums are higher than some competitors', but the trade-off is fully customizable coverage, reliable customer service and no age or breed restrictions.
+One caveat: cruciate ligament-related conditions carry a six-month waiting period.

-AKC ranks fifth for affordability among pet insurance companies that cover pre-existing conditions, with monthly premiums for dogs ranging from $21 to $235 depending on your pet's age, deductible, reimbursement rate and annual limit.
-See the average costs below based on your dog's profile and coverage choices.
+AKC ranks fifth for affordability among pet insurance companies that cover pre-existing conditions.
+Monthly premiums for dogs range from $21 to $235, depending on your pet's age, deductible, reimbursement rate and annual limit.
+See average costs below based on your dog's profile and coverage choices.

 AKC ranks first among insurers that cover dogs with pre-existing conditions in our analysis.
 It's the only company that provides coverage for curable and incurable pre-existing conditions after 365 days of continuous enrollment.